 Analysis of spatial and temporal variation in genetic diversity can tell us a great deal about demography and population connectivity (Bradburd & Ralph, 2019; Lowe & Allendorf, 2010).
-Indeed, population genetics have proven essential to translating observed genetic variation into meaningful inferences regarding connectivity and demography that are necessary for conservation efforts (Allendorf, Hohenlohe, & Luikart, 2010; Harrisson, Pavlova, Telonis-Scott, & Sunnucks, 2014; Segelbacher et al., 2010).
-The field of landscape genetics takes these ideas further and examines interactions between micro-evolutionary processes and landscape features (Manel & Holderegger, 2013; Manel, Schwartz, Luikart, & Taberlet, 2003; Wagner & Fortin, 2013) in order to improve understanding of how spatial heterogeneity influences population genetic processes.
-Landscape genetics has historically had a spatial focus, where sampling and analysis are undertaken at a single point in time (e.g. Wittische, Janes, & James, 2019).
+Indeed, population genetics has proven essential to translate the observed genetic variation into meaningful inferences regarding connectivity and demography that are essential for conservation efforts (Allendorf, Hohenlohe, & Luikart, 2010; Harrisson, Pavlova, Telonis-Scott, & Sunnucks, 2014; Segelbacher et al., 2010).
+The field of landscape genetics takes these ideas further and examines interactions between micro-evolutionary processes and landscape features (Manel & Holderegger, 2013; Manel, Schwartz, Luikart, & Taberlet, 2003; Wagner & Fortin, 2013) in order to improve our understanding of how spatial heterogeneity influences population genetic processes.
+Landscape genetics has historically mostly had a spatial focus, in studies where sampling and analysis was carried out at a single point in time (e.g. Wittische, Janes, & James, 2019).
 Adding a temporal dimension to landscape genetics represents a great opportunity for improving the quality and usefulness of inference (Anderson et al., 2010; Draheim, Moore, Fortin, & Scribner, 2018; Martensen, Saura, & Fortin, 2017; Sun & Hedgecock, 2017).
-New conceptual approaches and tools that allow for the integration of spatial and temporal variation in studies of genetic variation hold great promise for further elucidating the processes that govern demographically dynamic systems such as outbreaks, invasions, and species declines (Allendorf et al., 2010; Fenderson et al., 2019).
+New conceptual approaches and tools that allow for the integration of spatial and temporal variation in studies of genetic variation hold great promises of further elucidating the processes that govern demographically dynamic systems such as insect outbreaks, invasions, and species declines (Allendorf et al., 2010; Fenderson et al., 2019).

 Temporal variation in genetic diversity, and its drivers, are at the crux of many conservation and public health issues (Díez-del-Molino, Sánchez-Barreiro, Barnes, Gilbert, & Dalén, 2018; Lauterjung et al., 2019; Moraes et al., 2017).
-For example, spatio-temporal genetics studies have led to a better understanding of the invasion history of major diseases vector species (Maynard et al., 2017) and of the impacts of landscape fragmentation on food webs (Nair, Fountain, Ikonen, Ojanen, & Van Nouhuys, 2016).
-Temporal genetic variation reflects the evolutionary potential of a population and the probability of its persistence (Aeschbacher, Selby, Willis, & Coop, 2016; Bolnick & Nosil, 2007; Kremer et al., 2012) and relating it to temporal landscape change can give us important insights about the eco-evolutionary dynamics of a species, and be used to inform conservation strategies (e.g. Landguth, Holden, Mahalovich, & Cushman, 2017).
-However, assessing meaningful change in spatial genetic variation through time, and relating it to landscape change, is challenging because population genetic diversity is under the combined influences of other processes.
-Indeed, distinguishing between natural variation in temporal genetic structure due to the processes of recombination, mutation, and demographically-induced genetic drift from those changes wrought by external landscape change is not straightforward.
-Although genetic legacies (Banks et al., 2013) may not be detectable as rapidly as the demographic consequences of landscape and climate change, they can persist for several generations (Bolliger, Lander, & Balkenhol, 2014; Epps & Keyghobadi, 2015), and this represents an opportunity.
+For example, spatio-temporal genetic studies have led to a better understanding of the invasion history of the vector species of major diseases (Maynard et al., 2017) and of the impacts of landscape fragmentation on food webs (Nair, Fountain, Ikonen, Ojanen, & Van Nouhuys, 2016).
+Temporal genetic variation reflects the evolutionary potential of a population and the probability of its persistence (Aeschbacher, Selby, Willis, & Coop, 2016; Bolnick & Nosil, 2007; Kremer et al., 2012); relating it to temporal landscape change can give us important insights about the eco-evolutionary dynamics of a species, and be used to inform conservation strategies (e.g. Landguth, Holden, Mahalovich, & Cushman, 2017).
+However, assessing meaningful change in spatial genetic variation through time, and relating it to landscape changes, is challenging because population genetic diversity is under the combined influences of other processes.
+Indeed, distinguishing between natural variation in temporal genetic structure due to the processes of recombination, mutation, and demographically-induced genetic drift from the changes wrought by external landscape variation is not straightforward.
+Although genetic legacies (Banks et al., 2013) may not be detectable as rapidly as the demographic consequences of landscape and climate change, they can persist for several generations (Bolliger, Lander, & Balkenhol, 2014; Epps & Keyghobadi, 2015), and this represents an opportunity for detection by scientists.
 Indeed, researchers commonly use spatio-temporal population genetic legacies to study isolation-by-distance (Rousset, 1997; Wright, 1943), population bottlenecks (Gattepaille, Jakobsson, & Blum, 2013; Maruyama & Fuerstt, 1985), migration between isolated populations (Bezemer, Krauss, Roberts, & Hopper, 2019; Buschbom, Yanbaev, & Degen, 2011), and outbreak expansions (Larroque et al., 2019; Wittische et al., 2019).
-Therefore, it remains important to develop the capacity to identify meaningful changes in genetic diversity through time, specifically when searching for signals of recent demographic events, describing the population-level consequences of past landscape change, in the context of ongoing worldwide biodiversity loss.
+Therefore, it remains important to develop the capacity to identify meaningful changes in genetic diversity through time, specifically when searching for signals of recent demographic events, describing the population-level consequences of past landscape changes in the context of ongoing worldwide biodiversity loss.